NikoJT/voice-gpt-back/README.md

 2. Access the API endpoints:

     - Audio to Text: POST /post-audio
-    - Text to Speech: [Add relevant endpoint]
+    - Reset conversation: GET /reset

 3. Use the provided API endpoints in your frontend application to interact with the Voice GPT service.